 Lung function tests

 Your child will either have one or a number of these tests depending on what your doctor has requested.
-These could take place on the same day as your child’s outpatient appointment, in the lung function lab or on the ward if they are currently an inpatient.
+These could take place on the same day as your child’s outpatient appointment, in the lung function laboratory or on the ward if they are currently an inpatient.

 Do I need to bring anything?